The Future of

 Composability

-Modular design allows multiple instances with different parameters to coexist and be aggregated by the router.
-This enables experimentation with different risk models, fee structures, and liquidity curves without affecting the core protocol.
+Modular design allows multiple instances with different parameters to coexist.
+Experiment with risk models, fee structures, and liquidity curves.

 Horizontal Scalability

-The router architecture enables horizontal scaling by adding new Percolator instances as demand grows.
-Each instance operates independently, allowing the system to scale to handle millions of users without performance degradation.
+Router architecture enables scaling by adding new Percolator instances as demand grows.
+Each operates independently without performance degradation.

-Open-source architecture encourages community contributions and enables permissionless deployment of new instances.
+Open-source architecture.
 Anyone can launch their own Percolator instance with custom parameters, fostering innovation and competition.

-•Solana Native: Built on Solana for high throughput and low transaction costs, leveraging the network's parallel execution capabilities and optimized runtime.
-The program is designed to take full advantage of Solana's unique features like parallel transaction processing and low-latency block times.
+Built on Solana for high throughput and low transaction costs, leveraging parallel execution and optimized runtime.

 Ready to Fork the Future?

-Join the next generation of perpetual DEX infrastructure.
-Build faster, trade smarter, scale infinitely.
+Join the next generation of perpetual DEX infrastructure on Solana.